ChloeStevovitch/SimpleEditor/README.md

 </head>

 ```
 Then create one of many div that you want to use as text editor(s).
-Add them the class "sampleEditor".
+Add them the class "simpleEditor".

 _Example :_
 ```